($1,523) Cost to ship a car from Seattle, WA to New Haven, CT

 The best Seattle to New Haven car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Seattle to New Haven:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Seattle to New Haven:

 - Best for Real-Time Tracking: Nexus Auto Transport